First of all – do you even need a charging point installed for your EV?

 A ‘smart’ charger can do so much more.
 The fundamental principle of a smart charger is that it has internet connectivity.
 This allows advanced monitoring and remote control of your charger, usually via a smartphone app.
 This allows you to remotely start, stop and schedule your charging via your phone.
 You can also monitor your charging and utilise the time-of-use electricity tariffs.
 Crucially, smart chargers are eligible for the OLEV grant.
 The OLEV grant is a £350 contribution towards your charging point from the government and is available for homes and businesses.
 A dumb charger might initially appear to be the cheaper option, but once the OLEV grant is applied, it nearly always makes financial sense to go with a smart charger.

-Smart chargers can also integrate with your solar PV system, which we discuss here (link).
+Smart chargers can also integrate with your solar PV system, which we look at in our third and final installment, Driving on sunshine part 3: solar EV charging.

 The key benefits of installing an EV charging point are: